meist84/PUBG-Afk-Credit-Bot/README.md

 Updating daily!
 It will work by the end of the day

+The bot works in fullscreen windowed mode and fullscreen mode.

 ## Troubleshooting and debugging

 The bot will auto debug and self fix.